• Key supplier to the NHS

 What Are Pressure Sores?

-Pressure ulcers, or pressure sores are injuries to parts of the skin that have been placed under pressure for a long period of time because a person is unable to move or change position.
+Pressure sores (or decubitus ulcers) are injuries to areas of the skin that have been placed under pressure because a person is unable to move or change position.

 They usually develop over time but can sometimes form in just a couple of hours.

-Pressure sores develop when pressure is applied to part of the skin for a long time and cuts off the blood supply.
-They can lead to break downs in the skin and, in serious instances, the tissue beneath the skin.
+Pressure sores develop when pressure is applied to part of the skin and cuts off the blood supply.
+They can lead to breakdown in the surface of the skin (the epidermis) and, in more serious instances, the tissue beneath the skin (the dermis).

-In the most severe cases, pressure ulcers can lead to the skin on the affected area eventually dying.
+In the most severe cases, pressure ulcers can lead to the skin and underlying tissue in the affected area eventually dying.

-Moisture on the skin can also increase the chances of a pressure sore developing.
-They are a constant issue for patients in low mobility scenarios.
+Moisture on the skin can also increase the chances of a pressure sore developing, and the elderly and those in low mobility scenarios are more at risk.

 From acute care settings to community and residential care, any situation where patients can be sat or laid on inadequate surfaces for prolonged periods of time is one where pressure ulcers are likely to develop.